andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_05_OpenScienceGrid.rst

 Preparing Your Data for the Open Science Grid
 ********

+Before you can use any of the Open Science Grid resources, you must create an account.
+This can be filled out `here <https://support.opensciencegrid.org/support/solutions/articles/12000008488-set-up-fsurf-on-your-laptop>`__.

-You will use a command called ``fsurf`` to submit recon-all jobs to the Open Science Grid supercomputer.
+You will also need a command called ``fsurf`` to submit recon-all jobs to the Open Science Grid supercomputer.
 To download this command, type:

 ::